 They further noted the inclusion of estimates for variable consideration caused by cash-based incentives or credits, stating that these estimates required a reduction in revenue recognized during the period reported.
 They also discussed analysis related to the principal vs agent element of the new guidance, stating the reasoning behind the reporting of revenue on ‘network member’ sites on a gross basis: “We are the principal because we control the advertising inventory before it is transferred to our customers.
 Our control is evidenced by our sole ability to monetize the advertising inventory, being primarily responsible to our customers, having discretion in establishing pricing, or a combination of these.”

-They also discuss the cause of deferred revenue, and note that “The increase in the deferred revenue balance for the three months ended March 31, 2017 is primarily driven by cash payments received or due in advance of satisfying our performance obligations…”, and additionally discuss the practical expedients relied up for excluding commissions and disclosure of the unsatisfied performance obligations for contacts under one year in length.
+They also discuss the cause of deferred revenue, and note that “The increase in the deferred revenue balance for the three months ended March 31, 2017, is primarily driven by cash payments received or due in advance of satisfying our performance obligations…”, and additionally discuss the practical expedients relied up on excluding commissions and disclosure of the unsatisfied performance obligations for contacts under one year in length.

 So while Alphabet may not have had a large % revenue adjustment as a result of ASC 606 during their first reporting period of Q1 2017, they certainly have worked through all aspects of the new guidance as it relates to their revenue recognition policies and disclosures.
 It will be very interesting to see the impact on other businesses as we proceed into the first reporting period in 2018.